NRA President Oliver North Was Convicted In Iran-Contra Affair — Later Overturned — Nearly 30 Years Ago

 — DMB (@DMB4404DMB) April 28, 2019

-The National Security Council, of which North was a member, allegedly sought a way around this block by taking advantage of a situation across the globe that was a contradiction of one of the Reagan administration’s strongest public policies, that they would not be negotiating with what they considered terrorists.
-In 1985 the NSC had previously sold antitank and antiaircraft missiles to Iran, a nation that the administration believed was a sponsor of international terrorism and under a trade embargo at the time, in the hopes that it would lead to the release of American hostages in Lebanon.
+The National Security Council (NSC), of which North was a member, allegedly sought a way around this block by taking advantage of a situation across the globe.

+In 1985, the NSC had previously sold antitank and antiaircraft missiles to Iran, a nation that the American administration believed to be a sponsor of international terrorism.
+This sale occurred despite a contemporary trade embargo against Iran, and was allegedly conducted in the hopes that it would lead to the release of American hostages in Lebanon.
 While the hostage crisis didn’t reach its conclusion until 1992, the NSC continued with these sales through 1986, making $48 million from the Iranian government.
-A portion of these profits was funneled to the Contras with the help of money transfers set up by North.
+A portion of these profits was funneled to the Contras, partially managed via money transfers purportedly set up by North.

-When the actions of the NSC reached public consciousness in 1986, there was a massive backlash against the Reagan administration that was forced to acknowledge their role in funding the Contras.
+When the actions of the NSC reached public consciousness in 1986, there was a massive backlash against the Reagan administration — an administration that was forced to acknowledge their role in funding the Contras.
 While North accused President Ronald Reagan and Vice-President George H.W.
-Bush of being aware of the operation, both denied any knowledge and it was never proven with evidence.
-North was eventually convicted and forced to resign from his role, with the reputation of the United States as an opponent of terrorism severely damaged at the time.
+Bush of being aware of the operation, both denied having any relevant knowledge.
+North was eventually convicted, and was forced to resign from his role.
+The reputation of the United States as an opponent of terrorism was also severely damaged at the time.

-However, in 1990 North’s convictions were reversed after an appeal which raised the question that his trial “might have been impermissibly affected by his immunized congressional testimony,” according to records from the Federation of American Scientists.
-By 1991, all of the charges against North had been dismissed, clearing the way for the career he enjoyed since.
+However, in 1990, North’s convictions were reversed after an appeal.
+The appeal raised the question that his trial “might have been impermissibly affected by his immunized congressional testimony,” according to records from the Federation of American Scientists.
+By 1991, all of the charges against North had been dismissed, clearing the way for the career he has enjoyed since.